mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Willpower is a myth.

-Outside of physical limitations, adults’ main issue in achieving expertise is the lack of 4-5 hours of time for deliberate practise.
+Outside of physical limitations, adults’ main issue in achieving expertise is the lack of 4-5 hours of time for deliberate practice.

 “Pathfinders” - people who go beyond the expert level in their field and change their field forever (e.g. Paavo Nurmi)

-“Savants” - they develop skills like everone else, by deliberate practise.
+“Savants” - they develop skills like everyone else, by deliberate practice.

 Chess is not an indication of a high IQ.

-Higher IQ helps picking things up in the beginning, but once practise comes in, it becomes the only thing that counts.
+Higher IQ helps picking things up in the beginning, but once practice comes in, it becomes the only thing that counts.

 Progression of ability:

 Never tried

-NON-PARTICIPANT
+_NON-PARTICIPANT_

 Started but stopped or got discouraged

-AVERAGE
+_AVERAGE_

-Very good through deliberate practise
+Very good through deliberate practice

-GREATNESS
+_GREATNESS_

 Pushing the edge of one’s field

-EXPERT
+_EXPERT_